 The Early Success Program is designed for freshmen who do not meet standard admission requirements, but show academic promise.
-The program prepares students for the academic rigor of Seattle University by providing them with the opportunity to elevate academic skills in preparation for university admission.
+The program prepares students for the academic rigor of Seattle University by strengthening their academic skills in preparation for university admission.
 As participants in the program, students establish individual relationships with Seattle University faculty, staff, and students; this support system helps ESP students as they progress through new learning experiences in the university.

-University applications of students who do not meet the standard admission requirements of the university are reviewed by the Early Success Program Office.
-Students who are given the option to apply for ESP go through a rigorous application process, including a supplemental application, a short essay, and a phone interview.
+Student applications which do not meet the standard admission requirements of the university are reviewed by the Early Success Program Office.
+Students who are then given the option to apply for ESP go through a rigorous application process.
+It includes: